alexpXVII/PokeCalls/PokeCalls/README.md

 # PokeCalls

+## Personal Note
+This is a side project to refresh some of my skills while working on something fun.
+I intend to use it as a demonstration of my knowledge as a full-stack developer.

 ## Overview
 PokeCalls is a Python library that simplifies interaction with the [PokeAPI](https://pokeapi.co/).
 It provides a structured way to fetch Pokémon data, moves, and related resources, and includes helper classes and services for building games or tools using Pokémon data.